mikecalvo/mikecalvo.github.io/msse/notes/gorm_queries/index.md

 ---

 # HQL
-- This is most familiar to Hiberate users
+- This is most familiar to Hibernate users
 - SQL-like language
 - Similar to JDBC style queries with parameters
 - Not portable non-relational stores